helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 3. Create a user for this example if needed.

-    1. Click on the three-dash "hamburger" menu in the upper left of the navigation bar.
-Click on *Identity and Security* from the resulting menu.

-    2. Click on Users under the **Identity** section.
+    1. Go to https://cloud.oracle.com/identity/users (open this link in a new browser tab or window).

-    3. Press the **Create User** button.
+    2. Press the **Create User** button.

     4. Supply a name for the user in the Name text field.
 This example uses "helidon-examples-user", but it can be any name you like that conforms to OCI's valid character requirements.